rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/Exercise_4.md

     example-${USER}-hellogo    3       3       3          3         1m

 #### STOP !!!

-nothing is happying right ?
+Nothing is happening right ?

-well this could be a result of us not configuration the watches.yaml file correctly.
+Well this could be a result of us not configuration the watches.yaml file correctly.

 go back to your old user